 - 1. Review the data brought forward from the application.
 Correct any information that has changed from the original application. - 2.
-Select the appropriate crisis code.
-Do not use Emergency Crisis codes for Prevention Assistance activities.
-Emergency Crisis Assistance is only for households experiencing actual or imminent loss of essential home energy during the heating season.
-A full list of crisis codes and a description of each code is in Section 4.6.1. - 3.
-The Request Date is the date the customer requested assistance, and the Service Date is the date the agency responded to the Crisis or Prevention Assistance request.

-- 4. For the vendor entry, any applicants with an account with an investor-owned utility (IOU), which includes Alliant, MG&E, Xcel, WPS, and We Energies, are subject to a Wisconsin Energy Fuel Information (WEFI) web services call to confirm the account status.
+Select the appropriate crisis code. - 3.
+Respond accurately to the Performance Measurements questions on the application - 4.
+The Request Date is the date the customer requested assistance, and the Service Date is the date the agency responded to the Crisis or Prevention Assistance request. - 5.
+For the vendor entry, any applicants with an account with an investor-owned utility (IOU), which includes Alliant, MG&E, Xcel, WPS, and We Energies, are subject to a Wisconsin Energy Fuel Information (WEFI) web services call to confirm the account status.
 Use of the WEFI web service is required on all Emergency Crisis and Prevention Assistance applications with IOU accounts. - The WEFI web service is a data validation function used to confirm direct pay electric or natural gas IOU account numbers.
 Review the data returned by the WEFI web service for accuracy prior to accepting the results of the call.
-Any discrepancies between WEFI results and information entered on the application shall be reviewed with the applicant and the results documented in HE+ System Notes. - 5.
+Any discrepancies between WEFI results and information entered on the application shall be reviewed with the applicant and the results documented in HE+ System Notes. - 6.
 When paying Crisis Assistance on a closed account, the HE+ System provides a field for entering notes.
-The worker shall document in this note section why Crisis Assistance is being paid on a closed account and have coordinated this, in advance, with the vendor. - 6.
-Verify that the account name and account number is accurate and current. - 7.
-Explain the circumstances of the crisis and how the crisis service will assist the customer in an HE+ System Note or in the "Customer Request Reason" field.
+The worker shall document in this note section why Crisis Assistance is being paid on a closed account and have coordinated this, in advance, with the vendor. - 7.
+Verify that the account name and account number is accurate and current. - 8.
+Explain the circumstances of the crisis and how the crisis service will assist the customer in an HE+ System Note or in the "Customer Request Reason" field. - 9.
+Enter an HE+ System note to state how the \$25 payment contribution was verified.